 How Do I Get up to $1,700 in FREE STOCK with Robinhood?

-As its current promotion, Robinhood will immediately give you FREE MONEY (between $5 and $200) to invest in a set list of stocks when you open a new account if you click on the promo image below.
-Then, once your account is open, you will be given your unique referral link.
-You will receive more free investing money (again valued at $5 to $200) for each person you refer.
+As its current promotion, Robinhood will immediately give you FREE MONEY (between $5 and $200) to invest in a set list of stocks when you open a new account.
+You will be given your unique referral link.
+You will receive more free money (again valued at $5 to $200) for each person you refer.
 The more people you refer, the more you get up to a max of $1,500 a year.
-Click on this promo below to start your Robinhood account application and get your first stock for free.....
+To learn more, visit Robinhood's free stock promo page below.

 Why do they give away so much free stock?
 Because they spend their advertising dollars this way instead of buying TV, radio, print, or online ads!
 They WANT you to refer friends!